ingadhoc/product/product_replenishment_cost/README.rst

 #.
 Track changes of RC (Replenishment Cost) Last update, RC Base Cost, RC Base Cost Currency
 #.
 Update RC Last Update automatically if RC Base Cost or RC Base Cost Currency changes (NOTE: currency exchange changes are not tracked)
 #.
 Add Product Replenshiment Cost Rules.
 Each rule can have several lines, each line can add a percentage and a fixed amount.
 It also update "RC Last Update" automatically if rule or rule lines change.
 Also changes in rules lines are tracked inside the rules.
+#.
+Add Replenshiment cost rules to supplierinfo.
+#.
+You can select "Replenishment Cost Type" to use Replenshiment cost rules in the product or use rules in supplierinfo for the first seller.
+#.
+Now when create an Purchase Order the price that suggest in the line is the replanishment cost.

 Installation
 ============